hellowac/mapnik-wiki-zh-cn/MacInstallation_Homebrew.md

 ## Boost-Python Link Problems

-If, when you try to install mapnik, you get `Fatal Python error: Interpreter not initialized (version mismatch?)`, you likely have boost linked with the wrong version of python.
+After you install mapnik, you may try to import it and get `Fatal Python error: Interpreter not initialized (version mismatch?)`.
+If so, you likely have boost linked with the wrong version of python.
 To see what version of python boost is linked from, try:

 ```sh
 otool -L `brew list boost | grep python.*dylib` | grep -i python